 Whether you're a native English speaker or an English language learner, English grammar can be tricky to master.
-Take the example below:
+Take the examples below:

 - The young boy loved cooking his dog and going outside.

 Eek!
 With the simple omission of a properly placed comma, that sentence goes quickly from cute to macabre.

-No matter how long you've been writing, you can also freshen up your grammar skills.
+No matter how long you've been writing, you can always freshen up your grammar skills.
 Thankfully, there are numerous sites online that exist purely to help you write correctly.
 Here are 10 of our favorites.

 1. The ProWritingAid Blog

 Here, you'll find articles, videos and quizzes that teach and examine common grammatical errors, with plenty of contextual examples to help you learn.

 Practice always makes perfect, so once you're done perusing the blog, hop over to ProWritingAid's Editing Tool and input your work.
 ProWritingAid's in-depth reports will check your work and see how well you've mastered your study.